thosgood/this-weeks-finds/markdown/51-100/week055.md

 in addition to the various papers listed in the "weeks" above, one can now turn to Rovelli and Smolin's paper:

-3) C. Rovelli and L. Smolin, Spin networks in quantum gravity, preprint available in LaTeX form as gr/qc-9505006.
+3) C. Rovelli and L. Smolin, "Spin networks in quantum gravity", preprint available in LaTeX form as `gr/qc-9505006`.

 If you are more of a mathematician, or less of an expert on quantum gravity, you might also try a review article I wrote about them, which